Example 1: Implementing a Mini-Grant Program for Self-Help Initiatives

 After conducting a health concerns survey and forming a local health concerns coalition, The United Way of Douglas County was awarded $10,000 from the Kansas Health Foundation to administer a mini-grants program and disperse the funds.

-This mini-grants program awarded grants to both informal and formal organizations addressing stated community health concerns, in the areas of health promotion and disease prevention particularly in the areas of cardiovascular disease, cancer, substance abuse, and maternal/infant care.
+This mini-grants program awarded grants to both informal and formal organizations addressing stated community health concerns, in the areas of health promotion and disease prevention particularly in the areas of cardiovascular disease, cancer, substance use, and maternal/infant care.

 Special attention was given to those applications proposing self-help projects, those with significant involvement by community members experiencing the health problem (e.g., an adolescent pregnancy program led by Teen-age mothers), and projects that encouraged collaboration between community members and organizations.